We'll see about Inter move, says Barcelona star Vidal

 Rakitic's future is also in doubt, but Barca will reportedly only sell a midfielder if a significant offer is made and the player requests a move.

-Barca's next game is a league trip to city rivals Espanyol on January 4, before the newly expanded Supercopa de Espana begins with a semi-final against Atletico Madrid on January 9.
+Barca's next game is a league trip to city rival Espanyol on 4 January, before the newly expanded Supercopa de Espana begins with a semi-final against Atletico Madrid on 9 January.